igh9410/getmygraphicscard/README.md

 ![subscription-service](assets/subscription_service.png)

 ## To Run
+## To Run
-To run the whole microservices, Docker, MySQL and MongoDB must be installed and running.
+To run the whole microservices, Docker, JDK 17 are required.
+Intellij IDE is recommended.
+Make sure that MongoDB and MySQL is not running before the installation.
+For user convenience, databases and middlewares like MySQL, MongoDB, Redis are included in docker-compose.yml.
+If the user OS is Windows, please install Git Bash and execute the commands introduced below
+in the Git Bash terminal.
+While Docker is running, run the docker-compose file for this project by "docker-compose up -d",
+Then to initialize databases, run "./install-script.sh" or just run the sh file install-script.sh
+Execute this command in terminal after that to ensure database initialization.
+mysql -uroot -pmypassword -e "CREATE DATABASE IF NOT EXISTS identity_service; CREATE DATABASE IF NOT EXISTS subscription_service;"

-Run Redis and Apache Kafka first in terminal with command "docker compose up -d" After that, the execution order of each microservice does not matter much, but I recommend running eureka-server, api-gateway, identity-service, product-service, subscription-service in order. product-service and subscription-service support launching multiple instances.
+After that, the execution order of each microservice does not matter much, but I recommend running eureka-server,
+api-gateway, identity-service, product-service, subscription-service in order.
+product-service and subscription-service support launching multiple instances.

 ## 📝 How It Works